guicaro/zealblog/_posts/2020-12-16-4-steps-to-eco-friendliness-in-the-pandemic.md

 layout: post
 categories:
 - sustainability
-excerpt: Now is the time to think about ecology than ever before.
-By working on just a few simple sustainable changes at a time and questioning wasteful practices, we can create a lasting environment impact that is also economically advantageous in the long-run.
+excerpt: Now is a good time to think about ecology than ever before.
+By working on just a few simple sustainable changes at a time and questioning wasteful practices, we can create a lasting ecological and economic impact.
 images:
 - images/carTrunk.JPG
 ---